wilsonmar/oss-perf/machine-learning.md

 The objective is to augment time-consuming manual scanning with a program that recognizes patterns and raises alerts.

-As performance tests run, identify when a blocking condition has been reached, when a **threshold** for action is reached in response time degrading, out of memory, CPU, out of disk space, etc.
+As performance tests run, identify when a blocking condition has been reached among the various metrics being monitored, when a **threshold** for action is reached in response time degrading, out of memory, CPU, out of disk space, etc.

 As Selenium runs, have it output **timings for each transaction**.